What is a minimum spanning tree, and how is it found using Prim's or Kruskal's algorithm?

 Cycle check (Kruskal's)

-An edge creates a cycle if both endpoints are already connected (directly or via existing tree edges).
-For small graphs you can spot this visually; for larger graphs, keep track of which vertices are in which component as you add edges.
+An edge creates a cycle if both of its endpoints are already linked, either directly or through edges you have already chosen.
+For small graphs you can usually see this by eye.
+For larger graphs, keep track of which vertices sit in which connected piece (called a component) as you add edges.

-2022 HSC Q225 marksA network has vertices and weighted edges connecting them.
+2022 HSC-style5 marksA network has vertices and weighted edges connecting them.
 Use Prim's algorithm starting from vertex to find a minimum spanning tree.
 Show your work.
-(Weights given in the question.)Show worked answer β
+(Weights given in the question.)Show worked answer →

 Prim's algorithm steps: